eronmiranda/ClubBAIST/README.md

 # ClubBAIST-GQL

-Converting my Software Engineering 1 and 2 project: Club BAIST.
+Converting Software Engineering 1 and 2 project: Club BAIST.

 Tech Stack:
 - Front-end: ReactJS
-- Back-end: .NET Core 6.0, GraphQL
+- Back-end: .NET Core 6.0
+- API: GraphQL
-- Database: Microsoft SQL (relational db)
+- Database: Microsoft SQL
+- Other tools: Hot Chocolate

+## What is Club BAIST?

+Club BAIST is an exclusive private golf club, founded in 1996.
+The 18 holegolf course is an award winning and extremely challenging design that can be enjoyed by golfers at all levels.
+The golf club’s board of directors has decided that a few areas of their businessoperationwould benefit from some computerized automation.
+This includestee times,memberships,and player scores.

+> More information will be updated soon.

+## Data model

+> In progress